matospiso/Disentangling-user-embeddings-using-SAE/README.md

-# From Knots to Knobs: Disentangling Collaborative Filtering Autoencoders with Sparse Autoencoders
+# From Knots to Knobs: Towards Steerable Collaborative Filtering Using Sparse Autoencoders

-Official repository for the paper *"From Knots to Knobs: Disentangling Collaborative Filtering Autoencoders with Sparse Autoencoders"*, submitted to the **34th ACM International Conference on Information and Knowledge Management (CIKM 2025)** - Full Research Papers Track.
+Official repository for the paper *"From Knots to Knobs: Towards Steerable Collaborative Filtering Using Sparse Autoencoders"*, submitted to the **THE ACM WEB CONFERENCE 2026 (WWW 2026)** - *User Modeling, Personalization and Recommendation* Track.

 The repository contains code used in our experiments and instructions for reproducibility.